 Many believe the California Bar exam is hard to pass because the Performance Test does not test substantive law.
 Instead, the Performance Test focused on a set of skills.
 The California bar exam is offered over two days every February and July.
 The written portion of the examination takes place on the first day.
 The MBE portion is administered on the second day.

 The State Bar's Committee of Bar Examiners is responsible for developing, administering and grading the California Bar Examination.
 The Attorneys' Examination is open to attorneys who have been admitted to the active practice of law and are in good standing for at least four years in another U.S. jurisdiction,

 After passing the bar exam, applicants must take the Attorney Oath and submitted their oath card to the State Bar before becoming eligible to practice law in California.
 After submitting the oath card to the State Bar, the attorney's names will appear on the State Bar roll of licensed attorneys accessible on the State Bar website.

 A new law in California recently raised the fees attorneys are required to pay the State Bar of California by 27 percent, the first such increase in two decades.
-The fee to sit for the California bar for non-attorney applicants is $860.
+After the increase, how much does it now cost to take the California bar?
+As of 2020, the fee to sit for the California bar for non-attorney applicants is $860.

-From the website of the California State Bar, you can validate the attorney's bar license status.
+Visit the website of the California State Bar to validate the attorney's bar license status.
 You can also use the directory to search for an attorney by entering the name or bar number.
 The search feature allows you to search the database for names that sound similar.

-The advanced search features give you the ability to search for certified specialists in one of 11 different specialty practice areas of the law.
+The advanced search features give you the ability to search for certified specialists in one of eleven (11) different specialty practice areas of the law.
 The search feature also lets you narrow your search to find lawyers who speak a foreign language.

 The official bar record includes the following information for each attorney: